solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 [Figure 1.](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-1_edit-b.jpg) of Knyahinya (inclusion) D. 1.50 mm.
 [Figure 2.](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-2_edit-b.jpg) Borkut sphere D. 1.00 mm.
 [Figure 3.](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-3_edit-b.jpg) Nummulite from Kempten.
-The canal is clearly visible (with the magnifying glass).
+The channel is clearly visible (with the magnifying glass).
 [Figure 4.](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-4_edit-b.jpg) Thin section from Lias γδ.
 This thin section is taken from the assembled collection of 30 thin sections of sedimentary rocks, manufactured by geologist Hildebrand in Ohmenhausen near Reutlingen, which I strongly recommend for studying the microscopic nature of sedimentary rocks and inclusions.
-[Figure 5.](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-5_edit-b.jpg) _Eozoön canadense_, so-called canal system of Eozoon
+[Figure 5.](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-5_edit-b.jpg) _Eozoön canadense_, so-called canal system of _Eozoon_.
 [Figure 6.](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-6_edit-b.jpg) ditto.
 Both cuts taken from rocks collected by me in Little Nation.
 Compare the canal system of the numulites in Figure 3 with this alleged canal system!
 Picture 3 and 5 should be the same object.

-Compare to Figure 5 _The Primordial Cell_ Table 4 and 5.
+Compare to Figure 5 from _The Primordial Cell_ Table 4 and 5.